What is self-service search?

 View the timeline details

-The timeline details give a graphical representation of the access events for the selected time period.
-Move either of the selector bars to select the time period and view the events corresponding to the selected time period.
+The timeline details give a graphical representation of the user events for the selected time period.
+Move the selector bars to choose the time period and view the events corresponding to the selected time period.

 The figure shows timeline details for access data.

-For example, you want to view the events that have occurred from 09:25 IST to 09:55 IST.
-Use the selector bars to select the time period.
-After you have selected the time period, the events corresponding to the selected time period is displayed.
+For example, you want to view the events that have occurred between July 08, 2019 to July 10, 2019.
+Use the selector bars to select the required timeline area and view the events corresponding to the selected area.

 View the event